imixs/imixs-workflow/src/site/markdown/core/adapter-api.md

 			.....
 		}

-In this example a Adapter throws an _AdapterException_ when the rest api call failed.
+In this example an Adapter throws an _AdapterException_ when the rest api call failed.
 The Exception contains the  Adapter name, an Error Code, and a Error Message.
 The processing life-cycle will not be interrupted by an AdapterException.
-But the Exception infomration will be added into the current process instance in the following items:
+But the Exception inforration will be added into the current process instance in the following items:

 * adapter.error_code - the exception code